auduntry/Wearable_data/CodeBook.md

 * The training and test data sets were joined using rbind.
 * The average of the mean and SD values were averaged for each activity for each subject by grouping and summarising using dplyr functions.
-* The tidy data is saved to a csv file named tidyWearableData.csv.
+* The tidy data is saved to a csv file named tidyWearableData.txt.

 ## Variables
 The dimensions of the dataframe is 180 rows and 88 columns.